kean/Future/README.md

 ## License

-Pill is available under the MIT license.
+FutureX is available under the MIT license.
 See the LICENSE file for more info.